skillitzimberg/trivia-app/README.md

 - Clone or fork the repo
 - `cd` into the repo in your preffered way
 - Run `npm install`
-- Use Go Live (VS Code) or your preffered way of viewing running the project in a browser.
-(I've just been opening the file in Chrome and refreshing when needed.)
+- Use Go Live (VS Code) or your preffered way of running the project in a browser.
+(I've just been opening the file in Chrome and refreshing when needed.
+And mostly it's all tests right now so not much is happening in the view.)